CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines its scope around Firecrawl monitoring, provides explicit trigger guidance with natural user phrases, and is highly distinctive.
-It covers the what, when, and trigger terms comprehensively while remaining concise and focused.
+This is an excellent skill description that clearly defines its scope around Firecrawl monitoring, provides explicit trigger guidance with natural user phrases, and occupies a distinct niche.
+It covers both what the skill does and when to use it comprehensively, with concrete actions like credit tracking, dashboard setup, and failure alerting.

 DimensionReasoningScore